nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_setup.md

 (Note that the new file ought to be located in the `vendors` folder)

-Next, copy the content for this file from: http://meyerweb.com/eric/tools/css/reset/
+Next, copy the content for this file from: [CSS Tools: Reset CSS](http://meyerweb.com/eric/tools/css/reset/)

-Alternatively use this updated version: http://meyerweb.com/eric/thoughts/2011/01/03/reset-revisited/
+Alternatively use this updated version: [Reset Revisited](http://meyerweb.com/eric/thoughts/2011/01/03/reset-revisited/)

-(You can, of course, use any other provider you prefer for the `reset.css` file content)
+(You can, of course, use any other provider you like for the `reset.css` file content)

 After that's done, in `app/assets/stylesheets/application.css.scss`, add the following